 - Go the extra mile to get backlinks from the same authority sites (and others).

 i).
-Identify your competitor’s site URL: You don’t have to reinvent the wheel when it comes to link building.
+Identify your competitor’s site URL: You don’t have to reinvent the wheel, when it comes to link building.
 Derek Halpern rightly said that “The secret to success is simple.
 Find out what works and do something similar, but better.
 Find out what doesn’t work and avoid it.”

-This practice reveals the SWOT status of your competitors, thus putting you ahead in the search results pages.
+This practice reveals that the SWOT status of your competitors, thus putting you ahead in the search results pages.

 Follow these simple steps to find out your competitors’ URLs: